adamgf/react-native-opencv3/README.md

 ## CvInvoke

 `CvInvoke` is a React Native component for wrapping `CvImage` and `CvCamera` react native components.
 A CvInvoke component executes an OpenCV function on a CvImage or CvCamera view.
-Multiple CvInvoke components can be chained such that multiple OpenCV functions can be called in order such that the innermost CvInvoke component invokes the first function the second innermost takes as input the output from the first etc.  This may be easier to visualize with an example:
+Multiple CvInvoke components can be chained such that multiple OpenCV functions can be called in order.
+The innermost CvInvoke component invokes the first function the second innermost takes as input the output from the first etc.  This may be easier to visualize with an example:

 ```
 import {CvImage, CvInvoke, ColorConv, Core} from 'react-native-opencv3';